bullno1/lip/README.md

 [GENie](https://github.com/bkaradzic/genie) is a project generator for XCode, Visual Studio and Makefile.
 Run it on `genie.lua` to create a project for your tool.

-### Using your own tools

-It is also possible to build using other build tools although it's untested.

-To build liblip.a (the library), add all files under `src/lip` into your build tool/IDE.
-They should be compiled as a static C library, not a C++ one.

-To build the interpreter, add all files under `src/repl` into your build tool/IDE, set header include path to `src` and link the executable with liblip.a built earlier.

 ## What works currently

-- The interpreter can execute simple scripts (see [examples](examples)).
+- The interpreter can execute simple scripts (see [benchmark](benchmarkj)).
-  To run a script, pipe it into the interpreter (e.g: `bin/lip < examples/fib.lip`).
+  To run a script: `bin/lip benchmark/fib.lip`.
-  Run `bin/lip --help` for some options (not all are implemented).
+  Run `bin/lip --help` for some options.
-- The current speed is around that of interpreted Lua and sometimes slightly faster.
+- The current speed is slightly slower than that of interpreted Lua.
-- A simple interface to bind C functions to the runtime (see [src/repl/main.c](src/repl/main.c)).
+- A simple interface to bind C functions to the runtime: [include/lip/bind.h](include/lip/bind.h) (see [src/lip/builtins.c](src/lip/builtins.c), for example).

 ## What is planned?